erikcameron/maxine/README.md

 `data.tmp`; see `Maxine.Callbacks.request/3`) if any callbacks have requested that we automatically fire another event:
     * If not, `advance/3` returns `{:ok, state}` to the caller
-    * If so, `advance/3` is called recursively with the new event name and options, and we start the process again.
+    * If so, `advance/3` is called tail-recursively with the new event name and options, and we start the process again.

 See the examples for concrete illustration.

 ## Who's Maxine?

 It's "machine," with an interpolated "x" for "Elixir."
+(Though if you have a [favorite Maxine](https://en.wikipedia.org/wiki/Maxine_Waters) that's ok too)

 ## Installation